 Surgery may be necessary to treat gallbladder cancer.
 The cholecystectomy may remove the gallbladder and the surrounding cancerous tissues.
 Your doctor may also suggest radiotherapy, chemotherapy, or immunotherapy.

-Gallbladder polyps are small lesions or growths that develop inside the walls of the gallbladder.
+Gallbladder polyps are small lesions or growths that develop inside the gallbladder walls.
 They’re usually small and don’t show any symptoms.
 However, in some cases, polyps can cause gallbladder pain, nausea, and vomiting.
 If your polyps grow larger than 1 centimeter, it may be cancer.

 Treatment for Gallbladder polyps